Open access refers to free, unrestricted online access to content.

 - Publishing in a subscription-based journal and then depositing a copy of the article in a subject or institutional repository, such as the Brock Digital Repository.
 This is called green open access and does not involve any fees.

 An online Open Access archive showcasing and preserving the Brock community’s scholarly output.

 Add your work to the repository:

-The Library has made $15,000 available to assist researchers who want their work published in an Open Access journal.
-Article-processing fees are also discounted/covered for publishers including MDPI, Hindawi, Open Library of the Humanities, SAGE, and NRC Press.
+The Library has made $15,000 available to assist researchers who want to publish in an Open Access journal.
+Article-processing fees are also discounted/covered for publishers including MDPI, Open Library of the Humanities, SAGE, and NRC Press.